willwng/madrona_rl_envs_playground/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bsarkar321/madrona_rl_envs/blob/master/overcooked_compiled_colab.ipynb)

-Implementation of various RL Environments in Madrona.
+Implementation of various RL Environments using the [Madrona game engine](https://madrona-engine.github.io/).
 You can also train an Overcooked agent in 2 minutes using the Google Colab link above.
+You can also read our [post](https://bsarkar321.github.io/blog/overcooked_madrona/index.html) about the process of porting Overcooked to Madrona.

+## Environments

+This repo contains implementations of various RL environments.
+Please read the respective README files to test the installation.

+- [Balance Beam](src/balance_beam_env/README.org), a very simple 2-player cooperative game.
+This is a good starting point if you want to understand how to implement a simple environment in Madrona.
+- [Cartpole](src/cartpole_env/README.org), the classic single-player RL environment.
+- [Hanabi](src/hanabi_env/README.org), a standard environment for cooperative multi-agent RL with partial observability.
+- [Overcooked](src/overcooked_env/README.org), a 2D grid-based environment for cooperative multi-agent RL based on the Overcooked game.
+- [Overcooked (JS-compatible)](src/overcooked2_env/README.org), an older implementation of Overcooked that is compatible with a javascript interface.
+This is the version used in the Colab notebook.

 ## Requirements